EPIC US ROAD TRIP DAYS 16 & 17THE ROCKIES - COLORADO

 – The US National Park Service

 We did make it into Estes Park.
 A 24-mile descent from Trail Ridge, this is a popular summer resort town and the eastern access point for Rocky Mountain National Park.
 The call to Hertz this evening after arrival was interesting.
-We told them the diagnostics, not feeling the need to divulge the fact that we’d driven the Hyundai Accent for 4,890 miles over the past 17 days, the past two days of which have seen us make 10 ascents over 8 different 10,000+ feet Rocky Mountain Passes.
+We told them the diagnostics, not feeling the need to divulge the fact that we’d driven the Hyundai Accent for 4,890 miles over the past 17 days, the past two days of which have seen us make 10 ascents over 8 different 10,000-plus feet Rocky Mountain Passes.
 Immaterial details.
-It’s debatable whether the car will start in the morning, road trip day 18 and a day we will somewhat ironically descend from the hills down onto the Great Plains of the very flat US heartland.
-If the car does start, we’ll drive to a rental depot for an exchange.
-If it doesn’t, Hertz will come to us.
-Either way, we’ll have a new ride for the remainder of the road trip.
+It’s debatable whether the car will start in the morning, Epic US Road Trip day 18 and a day we will somewhat ironically descend from the hills down onto the Great Plains of the very flat US heartland.
+If the car does start we’ll drive to a rental depot for an exchange.
+If it doesn’t Hertz will come to us.
+Either way we’ll have a new ride for the remainder of the road trip.

 A New Day, A New Accent

 The Accent wouldn’t start so Hertz did come to us, swapping an ailing graphite hatchback Accent for a working silver saloon Accent.
 We lost the morning but gained a tad more space we don’t need.
 Here’s hoping this Accent can last the pace.